 Clean your walls and windows

-Use your cotton mop or duster to brush cobwebs and dirt from high corners.
+Use your cotton mop or duster to brush cobwebs and dirt from the high corners of your walls.
 Use a microfiber cloth and warm soapy water to wipe window frames, windowsills as well as dirty window tracks (the grooves that allow your window to slide open and closed).
 Polish glass with a glass cleaner and a non-fibrous material like newspaper that won’t leave strands behind.
 Clean your ceiling light fixture if you have one.
 If you can remove the glass globes, it’s easiest to wash them in the sink.
 Otherwise, dust well.
 If you find stubborn smudges on your walls, try wiping them gently with a magic eraser.

 Dust surfaces and storage areas